AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/Topologies/Coupled/cc4/tc.rst

-**MCDC on a 4 operands decision with two of them strongly coupled such that**
+**MCDC on a 4 operands decision, two strongly coupled**

-MCDC on a 4 operands decision with two of them strongly coupled such that masking mcdc remains achievable.
+Exercise MCDC on a 4 operands decision with two of them strongly coupled such that masking mcdc remains achievable.